Sunday, 29 March 2026

 They were looking.
 They had good reason to expect Jesus to be there (see above).
 I wonder what watchers were in place.

-The ongoing hunt is made clear: Now the Passover and the Festival of Unleavened Bread were only two days away, and the chief priests and the teachers of the law were scheming to arrest Jesus secretly and kill him.
+Whereabouts unknown!
+The ongoing hunt is made clear in Mark: Now the Passover and the Festival of Unleavened Bread were only two days away, and the chief priests and the teachers of the law were scheming to arrest Jesus secretly and kill him.
 “But not during the festival,” they said, “or the people may riot” (Mark 14:1-2 NIV).
 Luke (22:2) tells us that the elite Jews were afraid of the people.
+No surprise there.

-So they were looking for the right time.
+The religious unbelievers, were looking for the right moment and place.
 So, soon, was another: Then Satan entered Judas, called Iscariot, who was numbered among the Twelve.
 He went away and discussed with the chief priests and temple police how he could hand him over to them.
 They were glad and agreed to give him silver.[a]
 So he accepted the offer and started looking for a good opportunity to betray him to them when the crowd was not present (Luke 22:3-6 CSB).
+When the crowd was not present.
 The "crowd" surely represented followers who would not want Jesus arrested.
+No crowd was likely to be present when Jesus took his band to the Mount of Olives during the night, or went to Bethany.

-So, on the final night, Jesus and 11 friends went to the Garden of Gethsemane.
+On the final night, Jesus and 11 friends went to the Garden of Gethsemane.
 (He had been there before with the 12.)
-The scene was set for Jesus to be taken when that worriesome "crowd" was not present: Jesus had often met there with his disciples, and Judas knew where the place was.
+The scene was set for Jesus to be taken when that worrisome pro-Jesus "crowd" was not present: Jesus had often met there with his disciples, and Judas knew where the place was.

 Judas had promised to betray Jesus.
 So he went to the garden with some Roman soldiers and temple police, who had been sent by the chief priests and the Pharisees.
 They carried torches, lanterns, and weapons.
 Jesus already knew everything that was going to happen, but he asked, “Who are you looking for?”